Arna03v/Arna03v.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Operating systems
-  - I/O for High Performance Computing
+  - High Performance Computin
-  - Distributed Computing
+  - Storage systems

 # Education to show in About widget
 education: